platformsh/platformsh-docs/docs/src/configuration/app/cron.md

             shutdown_timeout: 10
 ```

 The `start` key is the cron command that should execute according to the specified schedule.
+It is required, and is often all you need.

 If a cron task is interrupted by a user through the CLI or Web Admin Console, then the `stop` command will be issued to give the cron command a chance to shutdown gracefully, such as finish an active item in a list of tasks.
-If no `stop` command is specified then a `SIGTERM` signal will be sent to the process.
+The `stop` command is optional, and if not specified then a `SIGTERM` signal will be sent to the process.

 If the cron process is still running after `shutdown_timeout` seconds, a `SIGKILL` signal will be sent to the process to force terminate it.
 If not specified, the default `shutdown_timeout` is 10 seconds.

-The second cron variant uses `cmd` and specifies only a start command.
+A legacy syntax uses `cmd` and specifies only a start command.
 That is a shorthand for the default `shutdown_timeout` and no custom `stop` command.
 That is, the following two declarations are equivalent.

 ```yaml
 crons: